 I found accepting migraines very, very difficult.
-Nobody wants to have migraines.
+Nobody wants to have a migraine attack.
 Nobody!
+And no one wants them for life... that's for sure.
 I certainly had more fun things in mind for my life.
-Plus I was also quite offended by other people's responses to an assumed imaginary condition.
+Plus I was also quite offended by other people's responses to this being an assumed imaginary condition.
+Or psychosomatic.

 I began to notice that what I chose to say to new people about this condition... reflected where I was really at with it all.